 29 April, 2013

-I made some nuts.
-You should totally put nuts your mouth...naughty!
-(See what I did there?) ;)
+I made some nuts which you should put in your mouth...naughty!

 This recipe calls for very simple ingredients that you are bound to have in the house.
 The products are individual crunchy roasted nuts enveloped in a thick chocolate meringue with a hit of pepper/chilli.
 So grrrrrrreat y'all.

 I have deferred my first semester of university meaning I have 2.5 months off whut whuuuttt woooppwoooop.
 I feel SO relieved because I don't have to worry about assignments and all that shit (been there done that in year 12).
 But I can laze around on my fat ass like I have been doing for the past 6 months I actually need to get things done.
 But.
 I. Can't.
 Be.
 Bothered.

 I've started up tutoring services and I've got a few students lined up which is quite exciting!
 But I'm still on the hunt for a job.